JeelDobariya38/PyFileHandling/CONTRIBUTING.md

 ## Style Guidelines

 To maintain a consistent codebase, we follow a set of style guidelines.
-Please adhere to the following guidelines when contributing to `pyfilehandling`:
+Please adhere to the following guidelines when contributing to `PyFileHandling`:

 - Use [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide for Python code.